Paul Draus, Ph.D.

 Biography and Education

-From 1992 until 2000, Dr. Draus was a public health field worker, specializing in tuberculosis control, first in New York City and then in Chicago.
-He earned his PhD from Loyola University Chicago in 2001, and he is the author of Consumed in the City: Observing Tuberculosis at Century’s End (Temple University Press, 2004).
-He regularly teaches Medical Sociology, Urban Sociology, and Inside-Out Prison Exchange Program courses.
+From 1992 until 2000, I was a public health field worker, specializing in tuberculosis control, first in New York City and then in Chicago.
+I earned my PhD from Loyola University Chicago in 2001, and wrote my first book based on my dissertation field work, Consumed in the City: Observing Tuberculosis at Century’s End (Temple University Press, 2004).